Law professor shot unarmed trespasser on his farm in the back of the head, jury told

 Neither Mr Coleman nor Mr Conlon had any weapon and the jury would hear from witnesses two shots were fired into the air and the third connected with Mr Conlon.

-The prosecution will say Mr Conlon had turned away to leave and he was shot in the back of the head, counsel said.
-He was critically injured and died two days later in hospital.
+The prosecution will say Mr Conlon had turned away to leave, was shot in the back of the head, was critically injured and died two days later in hospital.

-He told gardaí he was alerted to “the Travellers” coming towards him and the farmhands.
+He told gardaí he was alerted to “the Travellers” coming towards him and the farmhands, she said.
 Neither of the two men were Travellers, Ms Lacey said.

-Mr Phelan had said he told the men he had called gardaí but they kept coming and he believed they were coming to fulfil the “threats” he had said they had made.
+Mr Phelan had said he told the men he had called gardaí but they kept coming and he believed they were coming to fulfil the “threats” they had made.

-He told gardaí he reached for the revolver and shot in the air and was “stunned” when Mr Conlon went down.
-He said he had a mix of ammunition in the revolver, bullets and birdshot, and had it for vermin control.
+He told gardaí he reached for the revolver and shot in the air over their heads and was “stunned” when one man went down.
+He had a mix of ammunition in the revolver, bullets and birdshot, and had it for vermin control.

-Counsel said the jury would hear evidence of three 999 calls made to the emergency services.
-The first responders came very quickly and gardaí met Mr Phelan on the driveway and he brought them to where Mr Conlon was.
+Counsel said the jury would hear evidence of three 999 calls made to the emergency services, that Mr Phelan brought gardaí to where Mr Conlon was, treated Mr Conlon with a blood clotting powder and told them he had shot Mr Conlon.

 Mary Carolan